tmtsoftware/icd/README.md

 where $db is the directory containing the database.

-Note: After starting the database, it is a good idea to ingest the published ICDs, which are stored in GitHub repositories:
+After starting the database, ingest the published ICDs, which are stored in GitHub repositories:

     icd-git --ingest

-This will make the web app faster (it will auto-ingest any missing ICDs and APIs as needed).
+You should rerun this command occasionally to get any updates from newly published ICDs or APIs.

 ICD Subprojects
 ---------------